Why make exercise complicated and expensive when it can be simple and cheap? The path of least resistance is usually the better one, for exercise too!

-The problem is this is flawed thinking generated by clever marketing by the fitness industry.
+The problem is this is flawed thinking generated by clever digital marketing agency by the fitness industry.
 They make up a “new thing” such as F45 for example, and everyone jumps on the bandwagon, thinking it’s going to make them fitter, faster and it’s a must-do to achieve your goals.
 Overhyped, of course, when celebrities are chiming in on the subject — everyone follows, like happy sheep.

 But the reality is different — all you’re doing is blowing a load of cash for something you can achieve for free.
 Thankfully there are simple solutions to the problem, and today I’ll present one of my favorites — THE PLANK!

 Many things — the main one being, it’s probably the simplest exercise with the biggest return, you can do anywhere, anytime.